 Why diversification works

 There's no such thing as a sure thing.
 Different investments perform in different ways at different times, so it helps to own a variety.

-You don’t want your portfolio to be dependent on the performance of any one investment.
+You don't want your portfolio to be dependent on the performance of any one investment.
 For example, if you own only one stock and it falls 20 percent, the value of your investments is down 20 percent.
-By adding in even one more stock that rises when the other one falls, it should improve your portfolio.
+By adding in even one more stock that rises (or even doesn't go down as much) when the other one falls, it should improve your portfolio.